 I have fallen in love with a pea-hen!
 I met her when I was keeping watch because every night my father’s golden apple trees were getting stripped of their fruit.

-I woke at midnight and saw nine golden pea-hens light in the tree.
+I woke at midnight and saw nine golden pea-hens land in the tree.
 The ninth hen fluttered to the ground where I lay and instantly changed into a beautiful maiden.
 When her sisters were finished plucking the fruit, she had to leave.
 She gave me two glistening apples, one for myself and one for my father.
-Then she changed herself into a bird and flew away with the others.
+Then she changed back into a bird and flew away with the others.

 After that, I went back to the tree every night, and every morning I brought my father a golden apple.
 My brother became jealous.
 He ordered an old woman to hide under the tree, and when my darling pea-hen changed into a maiden, the witch stretched out her hand and cut a lock of her hair.
 She sprang to her feet, turned into a bird, spread her wings, and flew away.